Albacore/albacore/README.md

 [![Build Status](https://secure.travis-ci.org/Albacore/albacore.png?branch=clean_slate)](http://travis-ci.org/Albacore/albacore)

-This branch is where I try to rebuild albacore from the ground up.
-Initially I am targeting my own closed-source project and extracting tasks and patterns as I go.

-Henrik
+This branch is the next official version.
+It is currently being used for numerous builds for us and is free of known bugs.

 ## getting started